Lori Martinez

 My Story

 I’ve lived my life in border communities.
-Raised in Farmington, my family roots lie in Northern New Mexico and Southern Colorado.
+Raised in the Farmington area, my family roots lie in Northern New Mexico and Southern Colorado.
 In 1998, I moved to Las Cruces to attend New Mexico State University, fell in love with southern New Mexico, and got my bachelor’s and master’s degrees in Social Work.

-When I was 7, my parents adopted 3 more kids who were in foster care from the New Mexico Children, Youth, and Families Department.
-Altogether I have 6 siblings, both adopted and biological, and 3 family lines to track, those of my biological mother/adoptive father, my biological father, and my adoptive mother.
+When I was 7, my parents adopted 3 sibilngs who were in foster care from the New Mexico Children, Youth, and Families Department.
+Altogether I have 6 siblings, both adopted and biological.
 And like many families in New Mexico, my family is big, with many primos, tíos, abuelos, y más.
-I was raised with the understanding that life is meant to be lived in community,